What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Testing and quality assurance

-Before deployment, the CI is placed in a test or staging environment.
-IT teams validate whether it meets performance, security, and compliance requirements.
+IT teams place the CI in a test or staging environment before deployment.
+They validate whether it meets performance, security, and compliance requirements.
 This step prevents flawed configurations from reaching production and reduces the risk of service disruptions.

 Deployment to production